Quick-start guide for embedding sustainability

 Adapt to a learner-centred approach

 Shift from traditional teaching methods towards encouraging students to critically engage with the topic using scenarios, contexts, and examples that are relatable to them.
-Plan collaborative, activities to increase student engagement with sustainability topics and develop a growth mindset.
+Plan collaborative, learner-centred activities to increase student engagement with sustainability topics and develop a growth mindset.

 Research in sustainability education advocates for these pedagogical approaches: